Goal setting and making changes

 • Trackable/Time-bound: Choosing specific, measurable goals means you can track your progress over time.
 Write your efforts down in a journal or track them on an app so you can see how far you’ve come.
 Time-bound means that you set a goal that's achievable within a set time frame, eg, within 3 months or within a year.

 Te Kete Haerenga is a wellness toolkit and it has more information on setting goals.
-It also provides examples of goals and how to make SMART ones in specific areas. eg, sleep, stress, fatigue and pain.
+It also provides examples of goals and how to make SMART ones in specific areas such as sleep, stress, fatigue and pain.

 There are also many goal setting and action planning apps and online tools for you to choose from.

-Making changes can be hard, and to be successful you have to be confident that you are making the right change, for the right reasons.
+Making changes can be hard, and to be successful you have to be confident that you're making the right change for the right reasons.

-Now that you have identified a goal that's important to you, and what you can do to work towards achieving it, it’s time to think about how you feel about making changes.
+Now that you've identified a goal that's important to you, and what you can do to work towards achieving it, it’s time to think about how you feel about making changes.
 How ready are you to make a change?
 Do you have any concerns about making changes?

-Try talking about it with a friend or whānau member.
-You can also use this handout to write down your thoughts.
+Try talking about it with a friend or whānau member, your healthcare provider, health coach or health improvement practitioner.
+You can also use this handout [PDF, 149 KB] to write down your thoughts.

-It can help to make a list, then you can think about how to manage them and stop them from becoming a barrier to your success.
+It can help to make a list, of what's getting in the way of you making changes.
+Then you can think about how to manage them and stop them from becoming a barrier to your success.

-• parts of yourself – fear of failure, past experiences, a health condition like pain.
+• Parts of yourself – fear of failure, past experiences, a health condition such as pain.

 These are just examples of the types of things that could get in the way or discourage you from making changes.